 Academy Days Co-op has been operating since the 2006-2007 school year.
-During this time, 75 percent of our graduates have progressed to college.
-We are very proud of our dedicated team teachers and industrious students!
-Of course, college is not a prerequisite for success in life, and we also applaud our other graduating students who have chosen employment, entrepreneurship or military over college.
+During this time, more than 75% of our graduates have progressed to college (76.19%).
+For Spring 2015, a full 100% of our graduates went on to college or university that fall.
+We are very proud of our industrious students and dedicated team teachers!
+Of course, college is not a prerequisite for success in life, and we also applaud our other graduating students from previous years who have chosen employment, entrepreneurship or military over college.

 We feel honored and proud by so many co-ops that follow our policies, procedures and format.
 Indeed, we are thankful that other homeschoolers have found our format and operations to be so useful as to be copied to create their own co-ops.
 We have been working out the kinks in Academy Days Co-op since 2006.
 Apparently, we have done something right, and they think so as well.
 Imitation is the sincerest form of flattery, and we appreciate the compliment.